 We strongly encourage referees to submit their comments via our online submission system by following the link provided in the editor's email.
-For help with the system please contact the journal's editorial assistant.
+For help with the system, please contact the journal's editorial assistant.

 Criteria for publication

-- The data is technically sound
+- The data are technically sound

 - The paper provides strong evidence for its conclusions

 - The results are novel (we do not consider abstracts and internet preprints to compromise novelty)

 - The manuscript is important to researchers in its specific field

 - The paper will be interesting to a general audience of those working in Microbiology.

 In general, to be acceptable, a paper should represent an advance in understanding likely to influence thinking in the field.
 There should be some reason why the work deserves the visibility of publication in Nature Microbiology rather than a more specialist journal.